 - South Jefferson

-2. Meet income guidelines or qualify for SNAP (food stamps) or HEAP.
+2. Meet income guidelines or qualify for SNAP (food stamps) WIC, Medicaid, TANF, or SSI

 3. Provide the names and dates-of-birth for each individual living in your household.

 Fresh Foods distribution is scheduled for Friday, April 22nd, with registration beginning at 1:00 PM in the parking lot of St. Cecilia's Catholic Church, 17 Grove St. Adams.
 Distribution will begin at approximately 2:00 PM.
 Please do not block the driveways on Grove Street.
 Please remain in your vehicle, register, and follow the signs.
 You may register as early as 1:00 PM.

 IF YOU ARE PICKING UP FOR SOMEONE ELSE, YOU MUST

 DOWNLOAD THE FORM BELOW, HAVE IT FILLED OUT,